TibixDev/TibixBlog/_posts/2022-05-04-adding-an-mpv-play-button-to-youtube.md

 date: 2022-05-04
 ---

-# How I added and mpv play button to YouTube
+# How I added an mpv play button to YouTube
 ---
 ## 0x01 Intro